FI | EN

 Italy

-Various "family values" organizations have had their material submitted to hearings in the Italian Parliament.
-At least one of these actors has collaborated with SEGM's Lisa Marchiano.
-The same networks have also translated material from Genspect and the exploratory therapy movement into Italian.
-These materials include, among other things, advice to cut ties with supportive friends and family if a child says they are transgender.
-Italian parliamentary materials reference Kaltiala, the Cass Review, SEGM, detransition narratives, and the Finnish/Nordic policy changes.
+Various organizations promoting "family values" have had their materials included in hearings before the Italian Parliament.
+At least one of these groups has collaborated with SEGM's Lisa Marchiano.
+The same networks have also translated materials from Genspect and the exploratory therapy movement into Italian.
+These materials include advice such as cutting ties with supportive people in a young person's life if "the child says they are trans".
+Parliamentary hearing documents in Italy reference Kaltiala, the Cass Review, SEGM, detransition narratives, and policy changes in Finland and other Nordic countries.

 Poland